 Are you an educator with a class project that is short on funding but long on potential?
 Do you know a teacher looking for grant dollars?
-Voya Unsung Heroes™ (formerly ING Unsung Heroes) could help you turn great ideas into reality for students.
+Voya Unsung Heroes™ could help you turn great ideas into reality for students.

-For more than 15 years, and with more than $4 million in awarded grants, Voya Unsung Heroes has proven to be an A+ program with educators.
+For almost 20 years, and with more than $4.5 million in awarded grants, Voya Unsung Heroes has proven to be an A+ program with educators.
 The program’s “alumni” have inspired success in the classroom and impacted countless numbers of students.

-Voya Unsung Heroes began in 1995 as a way for Voya Financial® (formerly ING U.S) to demonstrate its commitment to the education community.
+Voya Unsung Heroes handed out its first awards in 1996 as a way for Voya Financial® to demonstrate its commitment to the education community.
 Grants are given to K-12 educators utilizing new teaching methods and techniques that improve learning.

 Each year, educators submit applications for a Voya Unsung Heroes grant by describing projects they have initiated or would like to pursue.
 Each project is judged on its:

 - Ability to positively influence the students